Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

-Computing Diffusion Maps for a single value of $\sigma$ (based on histograms) gave a one-dimensional manifold parametrized by $\psi_1$.
-We provide the details for the Diffusion Maps computation in Section \ref{sec:dmaps_ABM}.
-We provide additional results in Section \ref{sec:dmaps_SI} of the Appendix to support our argument that the data sampled at a single value of the parameter live on a one-dimensional manifold.
+Computing Diffusion Maps (based on histograms) for single values of $\sigma$ (far from the phase transition) gave, a one-dimensional manifold parametrized by $\psi_1$.
 In Figure \ref{fig:one_to_one_psi_m1} we plot the leading Diffusion Maps coordinate $\psi_1$ against the first moment $M_1$ and demonstrate that they are one-to-one.
 This suggests that Diffusion Maps is capable of discovering a coordinate that is one-to-one with the known order parameter $M_1$ for this model~\cite{Dawson1983,PhysRevE.49.2639, zagli2023dimension}.
+The claim that the manifold is one-dimensional in this case is also supported from the results of the local-linear algorithm shown in Figure \ref{fig:local_linear_1_sigam}; the residual $r_k$ of the first eigenvector $\psi_1$ is larger than the one of the remaining.
 In Section \ref{sec:dmaps_SI} of the Appendix we illustrate the relation of the Diffusion Maps coordinate with the subsequent moments $M_2,M_3,M_4$.

 We proceed with the Diffusion Maps computation on data sampled over multiple parameter values of $\sigma$.
 Details for the Diffusion Maps algorithm applied on histograms are provided in Section \ref{sec:dmaps_ABM}.
-Here in Figures \ref{fig:non_harmonic_sigma_hist}, \ref{fig:non_harmonics_m1_hist} we show the two, non-harmonic eigenvectors \textit{that parametrize different eigendirections} $\psi_1$ and $\psi_2$ colored with the parameter $\sigma$ and the first moment $M_1$.
+Here in Figures \ref{fig:non_harmonic_sigma_hist}, \ref{fig:non_harmonics_m1_hist} we show the two, non-harmonic eigenvectors \textit{that parameterize different eigendirections} $\psi_1$ and $\psi_2$ colored with the parameter $\sigma$ and the first moment $M_1$.
 The selection of the non-harmonic eigenvectors was made by using the local linear regression algorithm proposed in \cite{dsilva2018parsimonious} and implemented by the \textit{datafold} Python package \cite{lehmberg2020datafold}.
 The residual $r_k$ of the first two eigenvectors, shown in Figure \ref{fig:local_linear_regression_hist}, is greater than the residual of the remaining eigenvectors.
 This suggests that the first two eigenvectors ($\psi_1,\psi_2$) are non-harmonic, while the remaining ones are harmonic (functions) of the first two.